Representation Learning Lab

 Recent News

-• [01-29-2024] Our Invited Session proposal has been accepted by 2024 International Chinese Statistical Association (ICSA) (role: Speaker); Title: Recent Advances in Precision Medicine and Adaptive Experiments
+• [03-25-2025] Our Invited Session proposal has been accepted for International Indian Statistical Association (role: Speaker)

 Selected Publications